haam-community/haam-summer-school/docs/2024/README.md

 Registration links will be sent via email all participants, however detailed instructions on registration procedure can be seen [here](2024/denbi-registration).

 Once you've received your link, each participant will need to open the link in their browser.
-On the Guacamole page please use the username/password und 'Login credentials' [here](https://cloud.denbi.de/wiki/simple_vm/customization/#apache-guacamole).
+On the Guacamole page please use the username/password und 'Login credentials' [here](https://simplevm.denbi.de/wiki/simple_vm/customization/#apache-guacamole).
 You should then see a desktop environment.

-If you get a message about permissions for 'colour management', please use the password described for the 'Ubuntu User' in the next code block below the 'Login Credentials' in the instructions above.
+If you get a message about permissions for 'colour management', please use the password described for the 'Username' in the next code block below the 'Login Credentials' in the instructions above.

 ## Schedule